 Joe Prachatree/ShutterstockIf you’re a fan of scary movies, you’ve probably seen your share of fake blood.
-(If not, we don’t blame you—and neither does science.)
 How do film crews make the creepy concoction?

 A mixture called “Kensington Gore” set the standard for red-colored fake blood with its use of sugary syrup and food dye.
-Horror classics like Evil Dead (one of our favorite horror movies of all time) and Carrie used a recipe that you can make yourself!
+Horror classics like Evil Dead and Carrie used a recipe that you can make yourself!
 If you want to try it out this Halloween, it’s ultra-simple.
 Corn syrup, non-dairy creamer, and food coloring are the only ingredients you need.
 Celebrated makeup artist Dick Smith put a twist on the corn syrup recipe with a preservative called methylparaben.
 This mixture added the ick factor to the film The Exorcist.
-(Did you know that the director of The Exorcist witnessed a real-life exorcism?)
 The basic corn syrup-based recipe has stood the test of time and still features in films to this day.

 Check out the full video for a more detailed look at the chemistry of fake blood throughout the history of cinema.
 (Just a heads up: There is lots of fake blood in this video about, you know, fake blood.)
 Next, check out the scariest movies of all time.